One Year Later: Is the Rogue Kabuki Transformer Bar Worth the $900 Hype?

 The real question is simple:

-Or did I just buy a Ferrari to commute to work?
+Or did I just buy a Ferrari to drive three miles to work?

 The Home Gym Reality: Why Specialty Bars Matter (And Why They're a Pain)